ihack4falafel/ihack4falafel.github.io/_posts/2016-1-1-AWE-Course-Review.md

 Pre-Course Preparation
 ----------------------
 Here is my reparation based on information provided by OffSec AWE syllabus as well as the course details/prerequisites section in chronological order:
 * Completed the course and exercises offered by the SecurityTube Linux Assembly64 Expert (SLAE64).
-Although there was nothing new really in terms of content if you had already taken the x86 version however, I thought it was a good place to reinforce assembly basics learned and more importantly familiarize myself with x86_64 architecture.
+Although there was nothing new really in terms of content if you had already taken the x86 version however, I thought it was a good place to reinforce assembly basics and more importantly familiarize myself with x86_64 architecture.
 * Studied and written programs in C/C++.
 * Attended the Corelan Advanced Exploit Development course instructed by Peter Van Eeckhoutte where I learned great deal about Windows Heap and WinDbg.
 Yes, it was 32-bit based course but the arcane knowledge acquired was priceless nonetheless.
 * Learned reverse engineering basics using tools like IDA pro, Binary Ninja, and dnSpy.